 After arriving at our simple bungalow resort high up on a mountain ridge, and after all the ‘wows’ have subsided about the views, it is time to crack open a few bottles of ice-cold beer and watch a spectacular sunset descend over our world.

-Tonight we dine early because nature has a special treat in store for us in the early morning hours: our old friend the sun, arising again but through a vast ocean of clouds.
-What makes this scene so special is that we watch it unfold from the peak of a 1,700 meter / 6,600’ cliff with a straight drop into Laos.
+Tonight we dine early because nature has a special treat in store for us in the early morning hours: Climb to the top of the mountain and view the spectacular sunrise over the mist shrouded valleys and peaks of Laos What makes this scene so special is that we watch it unfold from the peak of a 1,700 meter / 5,600’ cliff with a straight drop of some 600 Metres (2 000) feet into Laos.

 Length of ride: 350 kms. / 210 miles.
 Driving time: 7+ hours.

-DAY #3 is fairly easy, except in the morning when we depart Poo Chee Fah on another spectacular road and then ride up one of the 2 steepest roads in Thailand (the jury’s still out which one is steeper).
+DAY #3 is fairly easy, except in the morning when we depart Phu Chi Fa on another spectacular road and then ride up one of the 2 steepest roads in Thailand (the jury’s still out which one is steeper).
 Whatever, if you do not hold onto your handlebars tight enough, you will be in danger of sliding off the back end of your motorcycle.